 FAER GEMSSTAR Grants aim to supplement the two-year NIA scientific awards with support for simultaneous career development activities.

 The National Institute on Aging (NIA) offers a Grant for Early Medical/Surgical Specialists' Transition to Aging Research (GEMSSTAR).
-The goal of the two-year NIA GEMSSTAR is to provide support for early career physician-scientists trained in medical or surgical specialties and early career dentist-scientists to launch careers as future leaders in aging- or geriatric-focused research.
+The goal of the two-year NIA GEMSSTAR is to provide support for early career physician-investigators trained in medical or surgical specialties and early career dentist-scientists to launch careers as future leaders in aging- or geriatric-focused research.

 Applying to the NIA’s GEMSSTAR program involves submission of an application to the NIA for a small research project using the R03 mechanism.
-Physician scientists interested in GEMSSTAR are highly encouraged to submit a Professional Development Plan (PDP) along with their application.
+Physician investigators interested in GEMSSTAR are highly encouraged to submit a Professional Development Plan (PDP) along with their application.
 This is where FAER comes in.

 While the inclusion of a PDP is highly encouraged when submitting a GEMSSTAR application to the NIA using the R03 mechanism, funding for the PDP is not covered by the R03 award.
 Instead, funding for the PDP is most often supported by a research foundation related to the specialty of the applicant.
 The FAER GEMSSTAR Grant supports anesthesiology-focused NIA GEMSSTARs by supplementing the research project funding provided by the R03 with concurrent funding for the associated PDP.
-The PDP supports the primary investigator by funding activities to support their education in training and techniques as a physician-scientist.
+The PDP supports the primary investigator by funding activities to support their education in training and techniques as a physician-investigator.

 Research Areas: All research topics related to aging and funded by the National Institute of Aging (NIA)